The Hyderabad Waldorf School

 Where the colors of mind take wing

-The school has an affiliation with the Central Board of Secondary Education (CBSE) and our students pass out of Class ten with a CBSE certificate.
+The school has an affiliation with the Central Board of Secondary Education (CBSE) and our students pass out of Class Ten with a CBSE certificate.
 The medium of instruction is English and we offer Hindi/Telugu as second and third languages.
-Students of Sloka, ace every exam they sit for, get invited to institutes like Massachusetts Institute of Technology (MIT) and Indian Space Research Organisation (ISRO) and get recognized in every field they aim for.
+Here in Sloka, we believe in nurturing curiosity.

 Our students have made us proud and their success is a testimony to the hard work put in by our teachers, parents and the entire team.
 We create trust, bonding and sharing – tools that help our students wherever they go.